Poland: Russian-made missile fell on our country, killing 2

-KYIV, Ukraine (AP) — Poland said early Wednesday that a Russian-made missile fell in the eastern part of the country, killing two people in a blast that marked the first time since the invasion of Ukraine that Russian weapons came down on a NATO country.
+Three U.S. officials said preliminary assessments suggested the missile was fired by Ukrainian forces at an incoming Russian one amid the crushing salvo against Ukraine’s electrical infrastructure Tuesday.
+The officials spoke on condition of anonymity because they were not authorized to discuss the matter publicly.

-Ukrainian President Volodymr Zelenskyy decried the strike as “a very significant escalation” of the war.
+That assessment and Biden’s comments at the Group of 20 summit in Indonesia contradict information earlier Tuesday from a senior U.S. intelligence official who told the AP that Russian missiles crossed into Poland.

-Polish Prime Minister Mateusz Morawiecki said the government was investigating and raising its military preparedness.
+The Polish government said it was investigating and raising its level of military preparedness.
+Biden pledged support for Poland’s investigation.

-A statement from the Polish Foreign Ministry identified the missile as being made in Russia.
-But President Andrzej Duda was more cautious about its origin, saying that officials did not know for sure who fired it or where it was made.
-He said it was “most probably” Russian-made but that is being still verified.
+A statement from the Polish Foreign Ministry identified the weapon as being made in Russia.
+President Andrzej Duda was more cautious, saying that it was “most probably” Russian-made but that its origins were still being verified.

 “We are acting with calm," Duda said.
 “This is a difficult situation.”